eerdil/spatial-ar-dinov3-uad/README.md

-# AutoregressiveAnomDino
+# Spatial Autoregressive Modeling of DINOv3 Embeddings for Unsupervised Anomaly Detection

-Source code for the paper **"Autoregressive Anomaly Detection with DINOv3 Features"**.
+Source code for the paper **"Spatial Autoregressive Modeling of DINOv3 Embeddings for Unsupervised Anomaly Detection"**.

 ## Overview